dustinhh/dustinhh.github.io/_pages/about.md

 social: true
 ---

-I am a Ph.D. candidate in economics at the University of Utah.
+I'm a Ph.D. candidate in economics at the University of Utah.
 My research interests include financial macroeconomics, business cycles, financial stability, and monetary theory.

 I will be available for interviews at the 2019 ASSA meetings in Atlanta.